Introducing Antigua and Barbuda

 Successful applicants must be present in Antigua & Barbuda for at least five days within the first five years of obtaining citizenship.

 To view the official government website for this programme, please click here.

 Antigua Citizenship Application Process

 Initial due diligence.

-On approval, government fees are paid and necessary contributions made.
+Government reviews the application.
+On approval, government fees are paid and necessary contribution made.